Residential Real Estate Purchase Contracts

 When people are buying or selling real estate, they should have a real estate purchase contract.
 While real estate dealings will ultimately work on a hand shake, this is only true if both parties have complete and total agreement on all aspects of the transaction and if nothing goes wrong.
 It also depends on both parties operating in ultimate good faith.
 This situation leaves a lot o variables to cause problems and no set rule framework to deal with them.
 This is why it is important to have a well drafted real estate purchase contract.
 The real estate purchase contract lawyers at Kahane Law Office in Calgary, Alberta are here to help you draft the contract that reflects your specific real estate deal.

 There are many types of real estate purchase contracts in Alberta.
-They generally differ by type of property being bought or sold and how the real estate purchase goes through.
+They generally differ by type of property involved in a purchase or sale and how the real estate purchase goes through.
 These are true for arm’s length transactions, ones between family and even foreclosures (know your risks on those).
 Here are some of the more common ones.

 Residential Real Estate Purchase Contract

 Recreational Acreage Real Estate Agreements

 Recreational acreage real estate purchase contracts deal with similar types of building as residential real estate purchase contracts.
 The difference is that these dwellings are on (usually) larger pieces of land and they are generally not in a city or municipality.
 Recreational acreages have their own unique issues.
 Fence lines, septic, water quality and quantity are just a few.
-When drafting a contract for a recreational acreage purchase or sale, it is important to have a lawyer or real estate agent who is familiar with the specifics needed to be addressed in these contracts.
+When drafting a contract for a recreational acreage purchase or sale, it is important to have a lawyer or real estate agent who is familiar with the specific needs which require addressing in these contracts.

 Commercial Real Estate Purchase Contract